Domarem67/worker-comfyui-QWEN/README.md

 2. In the top navigation, select `Workflow > Export (API)`
 3. A `workflow.json` file will be downloaded.
 Use the content of this file as the value for the `input.workflow` field in your API requests.

+Alternatively, the handler understands two convenience fields:

+- `workflow_id`: load a predefined template baked into the image (e.g. `qwen_image_edit` uses the ComfyUI-native Qwen Image Edit 2509 workflow).
+- `workflow_url`: fetch a workflow JSON from an external URL (must return the API export format).

 ## Further Documentation

 - **[Deployment Guide](docs/deployment.md):** Detailed steps for deploying on RunPod.